 Yes, you can, but why would you do that?
-Your canned cranberry sauce might taste a little bit metallic and it takes only 10 minutes to make this sauce from scratch!
+Your canned cranberry sauce might taste a little bit metallic, and it takes only 10 minutes to make this sauce from scratch!
 So much better than anything else you could find in the store.

 What can I serve this dip with?

-You could serve it with savory crackers, but you can also be creative and add few slices of apple, grapes, or even cheese, like Cheddar or anything else you like.
+You could serve it with savory crackers, but you can also be creative and add a few slices of apple, grapes, or even cheese, like Cheddar or anything else you like.

-I don’t have cream cheese, what else can I use?
+I don’t have cream cheese.
+What else can I use?

-Cream cheese is the easiest and cheapest ingredient for this recipe, but you can also go with goat cheese, baked brie or even a combination of cream cheese mixed with Feta.
+Cream cheese is the easiest and cheapest ingredient for this recipe, but you can also go with goat cheese, baked brie, or even a combination of cream cheese mixed with Feta.

-I don’t like almonds, can I use something else?
+I don’t like almonds.
+Can I use something else?